Described Buddhist shrines

 Branches and diversity

 Buddhism can be divided into the more ancient and conservative teaching – Theravada and the somewhat newer, more lay oriented Mahayana.
 Mahayana is further divided into several more influential traditions, although the bearers of the traditions themselves often would disagree with such classifications.
-Some of these traditions are: Zen Buddhism, Tibetan Buddhism and Pure Land Buddhism.
+Some of these traditions are: Zen Buddhism, Tibetan Buddhism, and Pure Land Buddhism.

 Theravada is more confined to Southeast Asia and Sri Lanka.
-This rather conservative and somewhat more isolated teaching has been very influential in the development of social and political processes in Thailand, Burma and other countries.
+This rather conservative and somewhat more isolated teaching has been very influential in the development of social and political processes in Thailand, Burma, and other countries.
 Theravada monasteries serve as keepers of the otherwise extinct Pali language, which is used in liturgy and sacred scripts.

 In Tibet, Buddhism has intertwined with local traditions and evolved into several influential schools.
 Here, monasticism plays an even higher role than elsewhere.
 In Tibet, approximately half of the male population were monks up to the Chinese invasion in 1950.
-Tibetan monasteries are legendary in Europe since the late 19th century for to their aura of misticism or, rather, hidden knowledge in subjects less known to the Western world (the same can be applied to Buddhist monasteries in any other region).
+Tibetan monasteries are legendary in Europe since the late 19th century for their aura of mysticism or, rather, hidden knowledge in subjects less known to the Western world (the same can be applied to Buddhist monasteries in any other region).